Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 If one AGI discovers how to capture resources, then the other AGIs will need to try capturing resources, or be locked out.

-These complexity barriers seem abstract, but they are already happening.
 Companies and countries already capture resources through complex human-level and physical-level barriers.
-Think about financial systems, legal systems, ownership structures, and militaries guarding country borders along with the physical resources inside.
+Think about real estate deals, company acquisitions, museums archiving rare artifacts, and militaries guarding country borders along with the physical resources inside.

 For AGIs, this process may start with human-level resources, but AGIs will inevitably race to capture physical resources.